Professor Anna Nowak

-This story, based on the Wonder of One™ Journey, traces Professor Nowak’s Resilient Leadership™ journey as she works towards achieving this purpose.
+This story traces Professor Nowak’s Resilient Leadership™ journey as she works towards achieving this purpose.

 Anna’s purpose began with her early research into mesothelioma.
 Serendipity played a hand when she was medical oncologist and was given the brain cancer portfolio as well as lung and other cancers.
 She dropped her other areas of medical work.
 She is interested in this, and wanted to be a good doctor, improving wellbeing and symptom control.

 Her research on brain cancer focusses on personal involvement with patients and carers – no lab.
 It can be easy to do something that gets immediate results.
 Her resilience comes from this, improving wellbeing and symptom control.
 It’s as simple as listening and dealing with the issues and staying calm.
 It’s being human – the person needed at the time.
 She is called an angel by some patients and carers.
 She matches what they need with what she delivers – information and behaviour.
 It can be difficult when this space and her research are challenging at the same time.

 Her research delivers many dead ends, often from the lab.

 Multiple concurrent projects, so if one project reaches a dead end (ie doesn’t work for the patient), she stays with the effects on the people.
 For example if a project didn’t work for 23 people but did in 3, then what about those 3?
 Why?
 This is not worth reviewing in the lab, stick to the people.